icrc/dhis2-event-report-widget/README.md

 See the section about [deploying](https://platform.dhis2.nu/#/scripts/deploy) for more information.

+## Configuration

+The widget can be configured through the DHIS2 Data Store.
+The configuration includes settings for:

+- Default columns to hide
+- Page size
+- Period
+- Hidden columns
+- Global configuration (theme, language, refresh interval, etc.)

 ## Learn More

 You can learn more about the platform in the [DHIS2 Application Platform Documentation](https://platform.dhis2.nu/).